grenas405/meta-operating-system/INSIGHTS.md

 **Strength:** Enables response modification by multiple middleware.

 **Issue:** Some middleware forgets to call `finalizeResponse()`, causing type errors.
+`3d833e3` fixed the static file handler, but the audit should continue across the rest of the middleware stack.

 ### 3. Console Styler as Universal Logger